Where is the Exploratorium located?

 Where can I park?

 You can park at the Levi's Plaza Garage or Embarcadero Center for discounted rates on different days at specific times.
 You can also reserve and pay for parking in advance at several convenient locations within easy walking distance of the Exploratorium.
 There are also a number of parking lots and parking garages in the area including a parking lot directly across the street from the museum.
 (The Exploratorium doesn’t own or operate any of these facilities.)
 In addition, there is also metered parking on the Embarcadero and nearby streets.

 Please note, though, that the Exploratorium is easily accessible by public transportation from most of the Bay Area and that we provide bike racks for visitors.
 For more parking information, see Location, Directions, and Parking.

 Do you have any free days?

-In addition to free access for field trips for San Francisco Title 1 schools, the Exploratorium is free to everyone five days every year effective fall 2013.
+In addition to free access for field trips for San Francisco Title 1 schools, the Exploratorium is free to everyone six days every year effective fall 2013.

 Our Free Access Program includes upcoming free days on